elv-michelle/one-click-hugo-cms/site/content/_index.md

 intro:
   heading: Why Join 4-H?
   text: >-
-    4-H has many long-term life benefits,  based on its emphasis on life skills learned through hands-on experiences in club activities, community service and individual projects.
+    The goal of 4-H is to develop citizenship, leadership, responsibility and life skills in youth through experiential learning programs and a positive youth development approach.
+We strive to engage youth to reach their full potential, working and learning with caring adults.
+The 4-H motto is “To make the best better”, while its slogan is “Learn by doing”.
 products: []
 values:
-  heading: Latest Events
+  heading: Latest News
-  text: 4-H'ers contribute to Oaktown Bikes for Tots and Toys for Tots Drive.
+  text: Oaktown 4-H Volunteers at Bikes for Tots and Oaktown Toy Drive.
 ---